jerjorg/SymmetryReduceBZ.jl/docs/src/index.md

 # Home

-`ComputeIBZ.jl` is a julia package for calculating the irreducible Brillouin zone.
+`SymmetryReduceBZ.jl` is a julia package for calculating the irreducible Brillouin zone.
 It also contains methods related to the symmetry of lattices and lattice reduction.